 Head of School

-William Kopas, Ed.D., is in his third year as Head of School at NSU University School after serving five years as Upper School Director.
+William Kopas, Ed.D., is in his seventh year as Head of School at NSU University School after serving five years as Upper School Director.
 Before coming to NSU University School, Dr. Kopas was principal at Canisius High School in Buffalo, New York.
 He also served in a variety of administrative capacities including assistant principal, dean of students, and summer school director for 16 years at Brophy Prep in Phoenix, Arizona.
 Dr. Kopas earned his undergraduate degree from the University of Michigan, where he was a member of four Big Ten Championship swim teams, an individual Big Ten Champion, and a Big Ten Scholar athlete.
 He has a Masters from Northern Arizona University and received his doctorate in education from Nova Southeastern University in 2015.

 Robyn Kaiyal, Ph.D.

 Associate Head of Academic Affairs

 Associate Head of Academic Affairs, Robyn Kaiyal, Ph.D., joined NSU University School in 2005 as a Middle School English, history, and drama teacher.
 In 2008, she moved to the Upper School where she taught history and advanced seminar courses.
 Just two years later, she became Associate Director of Academic Affairs in the Upper School where she oversaw the design, development, and implementation of all instructional programming and staff development.
 Coming full circle, Dr. Kaiyal returned to the Middle School in 2015 as the Middle School Director where she has inspired faculty and students to strive for academic excellence through innovative, personalized learning experiences.
 In 2019, she was appointed as Associate Head of Academic Affairs and looks forward to the opportunities that await her in this new role at NSU University School.

 Jacob Glickman, M.B.A.

 Associate Head of School Operations